tanvirr007/CustomROM_build_guide_aosp/README.md

 ```bash
 ls
 ```
-you can also adjust the kernel by using:
+You can also adjust the kernel by using:

 ```bash
 nano kernel/xiaomi/sm6225/arch/arm64/configs/vendor/spes-perf_defconfig